0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 npx hardhat starknet-deploy starknet-artifacts/contract.cairo/ --inputs "1 2 3"
 ```
-Also note that if multiple contracts are deployed with the same command, they will all use the same arguments.
+You would typically use the input feature when deploying a single contract requiring constructor arguments.
+If you are deploying multiple contracts, they'll all use the same input.

 ## Test
 To test Starknet contracts with Mocha, use the regular Hardhat `test` task which expects test files in your designated test directory: